credpath/credpath.github.io/_pages/cv.md

     <b> <i> Abstract: </i> </b>
   </summary>

-<i>How does spousal visa access affect couple formation?
-I answer by exploiting a change in the federal government's definition of spouse: following </i>United States v.
-Windsor<i>, same-sex couples gained access to spousal visas.
-I estimate this causes a 36% increase in couples and a 72% increase in marriage rates for mixed-citizenship same-sex couples, accounting for aggregate changes in other same-sex and mixed-citizenship couples using a triple difference design.
-Transfers, insurance, or fraud do not explain the results.
-Informal calculations suggest that 1.5 million people have partners thanks to spousal visas.
-I also find suggestive evidence consistent with improved match quality. </i>
+<i> How do spousal visas impact couple formation, marriage, and assortative mating?
+To answer, I leverage the 2013 federal recognition of same-sex marriages: a unique setting with extensive margin changes in spousal visa access.
+Using difference-in-difference-in-differences, I find spousal visa access causes a 36% increase in mixed-citizenship same-sex couples and a 72% increase in their marriage rate, above and beyond increases in other same-sex couples and other mixed-citizenship couples.
+Informal calculations suggest that 1.5 million people are currently partnered directly thanks to spousal visa policy.
+Results also suggest greater assortative mating by age and education, implying improved match quality. </i>

 </details>